Whitney Nic James

 Observation

-The Lord wants to give us a good life.
-A peaceful life, filled with great joy.
+The Lord wants to give us a good, peaceful life filled with great joy.
 His thoughts about us are not evil, only pure and loving.
-We can have the life He desires for us if we seek Him with our whole heart.
+We can have the life He desires for us if we seek Him wholeheartedly.
 We must seek Him through prayer, Bible study, and worship.
-As Christians, we are called to be on fire for God, not lukewarm.
-Living life on fire for Christ is the only way to ensure that His promise of a good, peaceful, and hope-filled life will prevail.
+Christians are called to be on fire for God, not lukewarm.
+Living on fire for Christ is the only way to ensure that His promise of a good, peaceful, and hope-filled life prevails.

 Application